Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

-Hence the double-bracket states also have the non-negative norm.
+Hence double-bracket states also have the non-negative norm.
 Although the Hamiltonian of the symplectic fermion is Hermitian with the ordinary Hermitian adjoint, the Hermiticity of the Hamiltonian with $\cJ$-Hermitian adjoint is not straightforward in general, where more details can be found in Appendix~D. And those double-bracket bra and ket states correspond to the biorthogonal basis for the non-$\cJ$-Hermitian Hamiltonian~\cite{Brody_2013,Weigert:2003py}.

 \textit{Connection to Path Integral}---We have introduced the $\cJ$-inner product to resolve the negative norm state problem.
 This might seem {\it ad hoc} to recover non-negative norm by modifying the theory.
 However it turns out~\cite{Lee:2021iut} that the path integral formalism of the symplectic fermion is consistent with the operator formalism with the $\cJ$-norm rather than the ordinary norm.